valeriangalliat/blog/2022/04/vanta-agent-m1-mac-without-rosetta.md

 ```sh
 mitmdump -w +/path/to/dump/file --listen-host 127.0.0.1 --listen-port 1337
 ```

+Here, `-w` specifies the file we want to log to, and it's prefixed by `+` because we want to append to it instead of truncating it.
+The other arguments are self-explanatory.

 To start it as a launch agent the same way we start the Vanta agent, we can add the following to `~/Library/LaunchAgents/mitmdump.plist`: